 - Celiac patients on a gluten-free diet

 - Celiac patients who had not yet started a gluten-free diet

 - Non-celiac patients who ate wheat regularly

-The group of celiac patients that had been on a gluten-free diet had 4 TIMES the amount of toxic mercury in their blood compared to the other two groups.
-(4)
+The group of celiac patients that had been on a gluten-free diet had FOUR TIMES the amount of toxic mercury in their blood than the other groups.4

 As we can see, while removing gluten from one’s diet may seem like a healthy idea, there may be unintended consequences.

-In another study of more than 10,000 adults in 14 countries in Europe, Scandinavia and Australia, researchers compared children who grew up on farms to children that grew up in suburbia or the city.
-They found that children who grew up on farms were: (8)
+Another study of more than 10,000 children in 14 countries in Europe, Scandinavia, and Australia compared those who grew up on farms to those who grew up in suburbia or the city.
+They found that children who grew up on farms were:8

-- 54 percent less likely to have hay fever
+- 54% less likely to have hay fever

-- 57 percent less likely to have nasal allergies
+- 57% less likely to have nasal allergies

 - 50% less likely to have asthma

-The researchers found that the farm kids who were exposed to more dust, mites, and respiratory irritants had more white blood cells (WBCs) than urban kids, suggesting that the immune system does indeed respond to stimulation.
+Researchers found that farm kids were exposed to more dust, mites, and respiratory irritants.
+Rural kids had more white blood cells (WBCs) than urban kids, suggesting the immune system does indeed respond to stimulation.

-When we take all the digestive stimulation out of the diet by removing foods that are somewhat harder to digest, we may also be removing an immune-boosting stimulus that we have developed for millions of years.
-Remember, we have been consuming wheat and cereal grains for almost 4 million years – not 10,000 as is purported.
-(9)
+When we take digestive stimulation out of the diet by removing foods that are somewhat harder to digest, we may also remove an immune-boosting stimulus that we have developed to benefit from over millions of years.

 The concept that our overall health and immunity is determined and boosted by irritants and certain toxins is called the hygiene hypothesis.
 This theory is gaining much traction: certain harder-to-digest foods, like wheat, may actually turn out to be important immune-boosters!
 5